 “Don’t we need to wait for the police?”

 He gave her a “get real” look.
 “This is St. Isidore.
 He owns the police.”

 She managed not to frown.
-Lambert was supposed to be a legitimate businessman, so it was odd for anyone in his camp to admit he worked outside the law.
-No one had been able to prove his dealings went beyond greasing the skids to get things done in some of the corrupt island-nations, something every businessman in the Caribbean undoubtedly did.
+Lambert was a legitimate businessman.
+Sure, there’d been rumors, but she’d never seen anything to suggest that his dealings went beyond greasing the skids to get things done in some of the corrupt island-nations, something every businessman in the Caribbean undoubtedly did.